 Rights and exclusivity under an Exploitation Contract

-1. An Exploitation Contract shall confer on a Contractor [or the Enterprise] the exclusive right to:
+1. An Exploitation Contract shall confer on a Contractor [or the Enterprise] the exclusive right to

-(a) Explore for the specified Resource category in accordance with these Regulations and the approved Plan of Work; and
+[]

-(b) Exploit the specified Resource category in the Contract Area in accordance with [these Regulations and] the approved Plan of Work [including Regulations 18 bis and 18 ter, and subject to prerequisites prescribed under Regulation 25(3)].
+exploit the specified Resource category in the Contract Area in accordance with these Regulations and the approved Plan of Work .

 2. [The Authority shall not permit any other entity to exploit or explore for the same Resource category in the Contract Area for the entire duration of an Exploitation Contract.]

-3. Alt.
-The Authority, with the cooperation of States Parties to the Convention, shall ensure, to the extent possible, that no other entities operating in the Contract Area interfere with the rights granted to or operations of the Contractor.]
+3. [Alt.
+1 The Authority, with the cooperation of States Parties to the Convention, shall ensure [] that no other []Contractor operating in the Contract Area interfere with the rights granted to or operations of the Contractor.]
+[Alt.
+2. The Authority shall ensure that no other entity operates in the same area for a different category of resources in a manner which might interfere with the operations of the Contractor.]

-4. An Exploitation Contract shall provide for security of tenure and shall not be terminated except in accordance with [the terms set out in articles 18 and 19 of the Annex III of the Convention.]/[regulation 18 ter.]
+4. An Exploitation Contract shall provide for security of tenure and shall not be [suspended or] terminated except in accordance with [the terms set out in article 18 of the Annex III of the Convention.]/[regulation 18 ter.]

 5. An Exploitation Contract shall not confer any interest or right on a Contractor in or over any other part of the Area or its Resources [or any other part of the Marine Environment], other than those rights expressly granted by the terms of the Exploitation Contract or these Regulations.
+[Activities in the Area under an Exploitation Contract, shall be carried out with reasonable regard for other activities in the Marine Environment].

-[5 bis Adverse [Environmental] Impacts from activities in the Area carried out under an Exploitation Contract must be limited to the Contract Area].y
+[5 bis Adverse [ Impacts from activities in the Area carried out under an Exploitation Contract must be limited to the Contract Area].
+[An entity carrying out activities in the Area under an Exploitation Contract shall take all appropriate measures to prevent any transboundary harm or minimise the risk thereof.]

 6. The Contractor shall, subject to regulation 20, have the exclusive right to apply for an extension of its Exploitation Contract.

-7. In relation to Exploration activities in the Contract Area conducted under an Exploitation Contract [the applicable Exploration Regulations shall continue to apply.
-The Contractor:
+7. In relation to Exploration activities in the Contract Area conducted under an Exploitation Contract, The Contractor:

-(a) May conduct Exploration activities within the Contract Area, in accordance with the proposed Exploration programme included in the Mining Workplan;
+(a) may conduct Exploration activities within the Contract Area, in accordance with the proposed Exploration programme included in the []Plan of Work;

-(b) Shall exercise due diligence in conducting Exploration activities in the Contract Area and shall report the results of its Exploration activities to the Authority in accordance with regulation 38, paragraph 2, subparagraph (k) and applicable Standards, taking into account the Guidelines; and
+(b) shall exercise due diligence in conducting Exploration activities in the Contract Area and shall report the results of its Exploration activities to the Authority in accordance with regulation 38, paragraph 2, subparagraph (k) and applicable Standards, taking into account the Guidelines; and

-(c) shall also take into account:
+(c) shall also [] comply with:

 (i) any recommendations issued by the Commission pursuant to the Exploration Regulations; and